-Recommendation name Solution Estimated cost 8) Increasing Diverse, Provide new cultural opportunities and funds Revenue neutral Inclusive and Equitable particularly for residents of unincorporated areas of the (will generate Cultural Opportunities and County by extending LA County's civic art requirement funds) Programming in to private developers and enacting ordinances that Unincorporated Areas encourage the creation of cultural assets.
-1) Los Angeles County Establish a cultural policy for LA County with concrete \$50,000 one-time Cultural Policy elements focused on equity, diversity, inclusion and expense access that would solidify the gains made through the CEII process and recommendations, and will serve as a road map for how all LA County departments can contribute to cultural life.
-This cultural policy would position LA County as a national arts leader in advancing cultural equity and inclusion in every sector of our civic lives.
-2) Inclusive Language, Initiate a requirement that all cultural organizations \$50,000 annually Policies and Infrastructure receiving LA County funds have written, board-adopted to Recruit and Retain statements, policies or plans that outline their Diverse Staff and Boards in commitment to diversity, equity, inclusion and access, LA County Arts and and monitor progress.
-Cultural Organizations 4.
-Teen Arts Pathways: Develop an LA County initiative creating access to work- \$230,000 annually Employment and Learning based learning and leadership opportunities for all high Opportunities in the Arts school students, particularly students of color, low- and Culture for High School income students, LGBTQ students, disabled students, Students current and former foster youth, and youth on probation, and as well as others who experience barriers to participation, to prepare youth for careers in - the arts and creative industries 5.
-Creative Workforce Establish center(s) that link students and cultural \$490,000 annually Development Center(s) workers, especially those from communities of color, low-income students, disabled students and others who experience barriers to arts participation, to educational, training and networking opportunities to help them 12.0 gain skills to work in creative jobs. ¢750,000 " 12.
-Connecting Establish LA County planning and implementation \$750,000 annually Organizations to New grants to small and mid-sized arts organizations to build for 3 years Audiences and participants their capacity to reach new audiences and participants including those in communities of color, low-income communities, disabled communities and other communities that experience barriers to arts participation.
+RECOMMENDATION NAME SOLUTION ESTIMATED COST 8.
+Increasing Diverse, Inclusive and Equitable Cultural Opportunities and Programming in Unincorporated Areas Provide new cultural opportunities and funds particularly for residents of unincorporated areas of the County by extending LA County's civic art requirement to private developers and enacting ordinances that encourage the creation of cultural assets.
+Revenue generating 1.
+Los Angeles County Cultural Policy Establish a cultural policy for LA County with concrete elements focused on equity, diversity, inclusion and access that would solidify the gains made through the CEII process and recommendations, and will serve as a road map for how all LA County departments can contribute to cultural life.
+This cultural policy would position LA County as a national arts leader in advancing cultural equity and inclusion in every sector of our civic lives. \$50,000 One-time expense 2.
+Inclusive Language, Policies and Infrastructure to Recruit and Retain Diverse Staff and Boards in LA County Arts and Cultural Organizations Initiate a requirement that all cultural organizations receiving LA County funds have written, board-adopted statements, policies or plans that outline their commitment to diversity, equity, inclusion and access, and monitor progress. \$50,000 annually 4.
+Teen Arts Pathways: Employment and Learning Opportunities in the Arts and Culture for High School Students Develop an LA County initiative creating access to work-based learning and leadership opportunities for all high school students, particularly students of color, low-income students, LGBTQ students, disabled students, current and former foster youth, and youth on probation, and as well as others who experience barriers to participation, to prepare youth for careers in the arts and creative industries. \$230,000 annually 5.
+Creative Workforce Development Center(s) Establish center(s) that link students and mature workers, especially those from communities of color, low-income, LGBTQ and disabled communities, and other communities that are under- represented in the arts, to educational, training and networking opportunities to help them gain skills to work in creative jobs. \$490,000 annually 12.
+Connecting Organizations to New Audiences and participants Establish LA County planning and implementation grants to small and mid-sized arts organizations to build their capacity to reach new audiences and participants including those in communities of color, low-income communities, LGBTQ and disabled communities and other communities that experience barriers to arts participation. \$750,000 annually for 3 years